grow l connect l serve

 religious education for youth

-Religious Education classes for the youth include the following (one offering a year on a rotating schedule):
+Religious Education classes for the junior high youth include the following (one offering a year on a rotating schedule):

 OWL (Our Whole Lives)